INL/BlackLab/PLAN.md

  (Ideally, we wouldn't need the global term ids and sort positions at all, but would do everything per segment and merge the per-segment results using term strings.)
 - [ ] capture tokens encoding (maybe also rename to "tokens codec"?) in a class as well, like CS.
 - [ ] IndexInput.clone() is NOT threadsafe, so we must do this in a synchronized method!
+- [ ] Retrieving a Lucene doc will read all stored fields by default, but we don't want that with (potentially large) content store fields.
+We can make visitDocument skip content store fields, but only if we also make a cusotm merge function that doesn't rely on this.
+In the long run, we should do this for performance reasons.
+Until then, we should be careful that we specify which fields we want to read when retrieving a document.

 ### Content store